FaezehAHassani/python_exercises/README_class.md

 - class is a blueprint that create an object and then you assign a variable to the object
 - "instantiate" means to create an object from a class
+- self.name makes an instance attribute otherwise only name may considered as a local variable